Home Compare CHRW vs DHL.DE

 C.H.
 Robinson Worldwide vs Deutsche Post: Which Stock Looks Stronger in 2026?

+The structural profiles are close, with Deutsche Post carrying a narrow edge on valuation.
 C.H.
-Robinson Worldwide holds the cleaner structural position, with the lead spread across profitability and stability.
-Deutsche Post still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Robinson Worldwide still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON